 The Conference provided a unique opportunity for experts, national authorities, and other key stakeholders to discuss the latest policy developments at the OIC level to tackle the issues young people are facing.
 Also allowed delegates to analyse the different drivers of unemployment, and identify priorities for future policy actions in order to help young people realize their potentials and thrive.

 Young people make up the majority of OIC countries’ population and are one of its comparative advantages and greatest strengths.
-But as this youthful population continues to rise, come uncertainty over the readiness of OIC countries to tap into this resource for economic boom and harnesses the potentials and the opportunities of the demographic dividend.
-The situation in most of these countries shows that a majority of the youth population remains unemployed or underemployed making it a recipe for frustration and instability.
+The situation in most of OIC countries shows that a majority of the young population remains unemployed or underemployed making it a recipe for frustration and instability.

 In the last few years, in OIC Member States, youth as a social category has finally evolved into an arena for public policy.
 This positive development could further benefit from a shift, where policymakers start seeing youth not merely as a source of anxiety but also as an untapped spruce of social and economic development.
 To help policy makers to realize this shift, SESRIC, jointly with ICYF-DC, prepared the 1st Report on ‘the State of Youth in the OIC Member States’ (2017).